DuyNguyenPhuong/Empirical-Measurement-of-Cache-and-Translation-Look-aside-Buffer/README.md

 - **Compiler Optimization**: Compilers do many hidden clever things, for example removing loops that increment values that no other part of the program subsequently uses.
 So to measure the access time correctly, we need to ensure the compiler does not remove any code that we intended for it to run (Arpaci-Dusseau, 2015).

 - **Multiple CPUs**: Most systems today consist of multiple CPUs.
 Moreover, each CPU will have its own TLB hierar-

+## VI.
+APPENDIX

+To understand the significance of and continue on this project, it’s essential to delve into the foundational concepts of cache memory and the Translation Lookaside Buffer (TLB), which are two of the most important elements in the architecture of modern processors. we will also proceed to explain what is a virtual machine where we test my project.

+**Cache Memory**: Cache memory provides high-speed data access to a processor by storing instances of programs and data routinely accessed by the processor.
+As a result, cache memory reduces the time needed to access data from the main memory.
+One of the reasons why data from the cache can be accessed so fast is because the cache is located near the CPU.
+This difference in distance can dramatically diminish access times and reduce dependency on slower main memory, thereby accelerating the overall computing process.

+The idea of cache memory can be traced back to the 1960s, with Maurice Wilkes’s concept of "slave memory".
+This earned him the Turing Award, which is considered one of the highest honors in computer science (Wikipedia, 2023).

+Cache memory is organized into several levels (L1, L2, and L3) that vary in size, speed, and proximity to the CPU:

+- **L1 Cache (Level 1)**: This is the smallest and fastest cache level, integrated directly into the processor chip.
+L1 cache stores instructions and data that are immediately required by the CPU, with typical sizes ranging from 2 KB to 64 KB and access time around 0.5 to 1.5 nanoseconds.

+- **L2 Cache (Level 2)**: Slightly larger and slower than L1, but still operates at high speeds and is usually integrated into the CPU chip.
+It has sizes ranging from 256KB to several megabytes and access time is around 3 to 10 nanoseconds.

+- **L3 Cache (Level 3)**: L3 cache is shared among all cores of the CPU to store data that are less frequently accessed.
+L3 cache sizes can range from 2MB to over 50MB with the access time around 10 to 40 nanoseconds.

+When the CPU requests data, if the data is found in the cache (a cache hit), it can be accessed quickly.
+If the data is not in the cache (a cache miss), it must be fetched from the main memory, which takes more time.

+We can maximize cache hits by understanding how computers store the data.
+In most computers, it stored the data in row-major order.
+In row-major order, elements of an array are stored row by row.
+Specifically, C (the language that we will use in this experiment) uses row-major order for multi-dimensional arrays.

+For example, if we have a cache miss when accessing the 1st element, the elements from the 1st to 16th position will be put in the cache line.

+**Translation Lookaside Buffer (TLB)**: The TLB is a special type of cache that stores recent translations of virtual memory addresses to physical addresses.
+The TLB operates on the principle of spatial and temporal locality, which means it stores the most recently and frequently used address translations.

+When a virtual address needs to be translated, the TLB is queried first.
+If the translation is found, the physical address can be immediately used for data access.
+If the translation is not found (a "miss"), we need to look it up in the page table.

+**Virtual Machine**: Virtual Machines are just like normal computers but they allow multiple operating systems to run concurrently on a single physical machine.
+Virtual Machine is an essential tool for efficient resource utilization, application testing, and system security.

 ### Prerequisites